gabriel-caixeta/udacity-data-structures-notes/README.md

 - Deletion
     - Get the right most element and add to the deleted element place
     - Swap with the children on the left side if the children is bigger(MaxHeap)

+## 4 Self Balancing Tree (Red - Black Tree)
+- Minimizes the number of level that it uses
+- Rules:
+  - Color property: Nodes are assigned an aditional color property (red or black)
+  - Null leaf nodes: every node that has no children, must have null children
+  - If a node is red, both the children must be black
+  - Root node must be black (optional)
+  - **Every path from a node to its descendants null nodes must contain the same number of black nodes**
+### 4.1 Insertion
+-